eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/b-re-issuance-and-batch-issuance-of-pids-and-attestations.md

 Questions

-1. Do you agree that Users must not be involved in re-issuance processes for PIDs and attestations?
+3. What do you think about the requirement that Users must not be involved in re-issuance processes for PIDs and attestations?

-2. Do you agree with requiring that a Refresh Token used by the Wallet Unit to start the re-issuance process of a PID or attestation must be bound with the private key belonging to a PID or attestation currently present in (the WSCA, by using the DPoP mechanism in RFC 9449?
+4. What solutions do you see for ensuring that a re-issued PID or attestations is bound to same WSCD as the PID or attestation it is replacing?
+Do you agree with requiring that a Refresh Token used by the Wallet

-3. Do you agree that for first-time batch issuance of PIDs or attestations, the User must be required to authenticate towards the PID Provider or Attestation Provider only once?
+    Unit to start the re-issuance process of a PID or attestation must be bound with the private key belonging to a PID or attestation currently present in the WSCA, by using the DPoP mechanism in RFC 9449?

 ## User authentication and key management by the WSCA